teamg4it/g4it/services/documentation/content/1-getting-started/3-getting-started-as-a-maintainer/1-how-to/scripts/migrate_ds_to_chosen_workspace/_index.md

 $$
 ```

-3. Execute assign role to user organization function (which is used in procedure script)
+3. Execute assign role to user workspace function (which is used in procedure script)

 ```sql
 create or replace function assign_role_to_user_organization(